Durant has 32, Nets up 2-0 after 125-86 blowout of Bucks - WHIZ News

 The Bucks swept their first-round series against Miami but need a big turnaround when they get back home to avoid being swept themselves now.

+“We feel like we’re better than the way we’re playing and we know that,” guard Jrue Holiday said.
+“But at this point, we can’t really be down.
+We’ve got to stay positive.”

-Khris Middleton added 17 points after a slow start to the series and Jrue Holiday had 13.
+Khris Middleton added 17 points after a slow start to the series and Holiday had 13.

 Game 3 is Thursday in Milwaukee, where the Bucks beat the Nets twice in May while Harden was out with a right hamstring injury.